-At December 31, 2022 MGIC's risk-to-capital ratio was 10.2 to 1, below the maximum allowed by the jurisdictions with State Capital Requirements, and its policyholder position was \$3.5 billion above the required MPP of \$2.1 billion.
+At March 31, 2023 MGIC's risk-to-capital ratio was 9.7 to 1, below the maximum allowed by the jurisdictions with State Capital Requirements, and its policyholder position was \$3.7 billion above the required MPP of \$2.1 billion.
 Our risk-to-capital ratio and MPP reflect full credit for the risk ceded under our quota share reinsurance and excess of loss transactions in the ILN market and traditional reinsurance market with unaffiliated reinsurers.
 It is possible that under the revised State Capital Requirements discussed below, MGIC will not be allowed full credit for the risk ceded under such transactions.
 If MGIC is not allowed an agreed level of credit under the State Capital Requirements, MGIC may terminate the reinsurance transactions, without penalty.

 The NAIC previously announced plans to revise the State Capital Requirements that are provided for in its Mortgage Guaranty Insurance Model Act.
 In December 2019, a working group of state regulators released an exposure draft of a revised Mortgage Guaranty Insurance Model Act and a risk-based capital framework to establish capital requirements for mortgage insurers, although certain items were not completely addressed by the framework, including the treatment of ceded risk and minimum capital floors.
 In October 2022, the NAIC working group released a revised exposure draft of the Mortgage Guaranty Insurance Model Act that does not include changes to the capital requirements of the existing Model Act.
+The working group has continued to revise the draft Model Act and in March 2023 indicated that a final version is expected to be approved by the NAIC sometime during 2023, but it is not expected that the final version will include substantive changes to the capital requirements of the existing Model Act.
+It is uncertain when the revised Model Act will be adopted in any jurisdiction and whether any changes will be made by legislatures prior to such adoption.